bodleian/image-processing/docs/jp2_colour_management.rst

 RGBA colour spaces
 ~~~~~~~~~~~~~~~~~~

-The ``kdu_compress`` command :ref:`options <kdu_compress-options>` we use do not always preserve alpha channel information with RGBA TIFFs.
+The ``kdu_compress`` command options we use do not always preserve alpha channel information with RGBA TIFFs.
 We add the ``-jp2_alpha`` option, which tells kakadu to treat the 4th image component as alpha, but there is still an issue with unassociated alpha channels, which cannot be converted back to TIFF using ``kdu_expand``:

     Kakadu Warning: Alpha channel cannot be identified in a TIFF file since it is of the unassociated (i.e., not premultiplied) type, and these are not supported by TIFF.
 You can save this to a separate output file.